brock-ricker/fantasy_football/README.md

 **Player Scores**

 It is possible to further break down player starts, by looking at the points scored, by position for every starter.
 This will tell us what is a "good" score for a certain position vs. a "bad" one.
-The folowing is a histogram of scores for every starter by position:
+The following is a histogram of scores for every starter by position:

 ![image](https://user-images.githubusercontent.com/99829862/178121824-f0cfa86f-026c-4835-a53b-61279f1f64ad.png)

 The reason we look at scores from starts only, is that we are interested in where a specific score will rank a player compared to other starters.
-Outscoring bench players or injured players does not tell us much about a players performance.
+Outscoring bench players or injured players does not tell us much about a player's performance.

 The vertical green line is the 50th percentile (median) of starts.
 Any score over this threshold can be considered a good score, if a player reaches this score, there is a good chance they will be in the top 1/2 of starter scores for that week.
 The red line is the 90th percentile, this is an elite score, if a player reaches this score, there is a good chance they will be in the top 10% of starter scores for that week.
 In QBs, for example, this would be a top 2 performance.